CODE OF CONDUCT FOR

 legal disputes in which the association is or may be involved--directors may not discuss such matters with persons not on the board without the prior approval of the association’s general counsel.
 Failure to follow these restrictions could constitute a breach of the attorney-client privilege and loss of confidential information.

-3. Accuracy of Information.
+3. Misrepresentation.
 Directors and committee members may not knowingly misrepresent facts.
-All association data, records and reports must be accurate and truthful and prepared in a proper manner
+All association data, records and reports must be accurate and truthful and prepared in a proper manner.

 4. Interaction with Employees.
 To ensure efficient management operations, avoid conflicting instructions from the board to management and avoid potential liability, committee members and directors shall observe the following guidelines: